The Tuning Meditation DEEP LISTENING® AND Community SOUNDING INTENSIVE

 ‘IF IT HAS A SPIRITUAL COMPONENT, I’M VERY GLAD.
 IT’S BECAUSE WE’RE NOT LISTENING TO ONE ANOTHER THAT THINGS ARE IN A MESS.’ -PAULINE OLIVEROS, The NEW YORK TIMES

-:: Deep Listening® :: a listening practice created by renowned composer Pauline Oliveros.
-Oliveros own intention of 'listening to everything it is possible to listen to all the time,' becomes embodied through the shared experience of listening and sounding the text scores of her Sonic Meditations and Deep Listening pieces.
+Deep Listening® in this context refers to a listening practice created by renowned composer Pauline Oliveros 1932-2016.
+Oliveros' own intention of 'listening to everything it is possible to listen to all the time,' becomes embodied through the shared experience of listening and sounding her text scores, Sonic Meditations and Deep Listening pieces.

 This practice can inspire interpretations in other modalities such as the the deeply listening body of Heloise Gold, and the dream work of Ione

-The Certificate Program established by Pauline as an Online Portal will continue from the Center for Deep Listening at Renssaelar in NY.
+The Certificate Program established by Pauline Oliveros and Ione as an Online Portal will continue from the Center for Deep Listening, at Renssaelar in NY.

-I facilitate gathering to explore the sound and listening meditations of Pauline Oliveros called Deep Listening Pieces.
+I facilitate gatherings of one to three hours, to explore the sounding and listening meditations of Pauline Oliveros, especially The Tuning Meditation.

 EXPRESSIONS OF INTEREST:

-In my experience, I carry the score for Primordial/Lift, a unique composition of Oliveros’ that offers mandala and text description of complex listening that directs attention to the resonant frequency of the earth from an inner sonic anatomy.
+a unique composition of Oliveros’ that offers mandala and text description of complex listening, that directs attention to the resonant frequency of the earth from an inner sonic anatomy.
 Our premier was at Hallwalls in Buffalo NY, 1998, released on Table of the Elements.
 We later remounted at Issue Project Room, Brooklyn NY, recorded for TAIGA records, 2010.
 And finally a resounding performance at Issue Project Room in Brooklyn NY, for Ten Years Alive on the Inifinite Plain, 2013.
 At the NY conference on the Art and Science of Deep Listening, at EMPAC, 2014, I presented on Primordial/Lift and Sonic Anatomy.

-In the month preceding Pauline's unexpected passing in November 2016, we were privileged to gather in Toronto for a remarkable quartet performance with Pauline Oliveros, myself, Doug Van Nort, and Ione at the Music Gallery XAvant 2016.
-We had a beautiful Deep Listening Circle in the Courtyard the following morning, where the intention to create sanctuary for Deep Listening was established and will continue in the coming season at the Music Gallery.
+In the month preceding Pauline's unexpected passing in November 2016, we were privileged to gather in Toronto for a remarkable quartet performance with Pauline Oliveros, myself, Doug Van Nort, and Ione at the Music Gallery, XAvant 2016.
+We had a beautiful Deep Listening Circle in the Courtyard the following morning, where the intention to create sanctuary for Deep Listening was established and will continue in coming seasons at the Music Gallery.

-After Pauline's passing there have been an extraordinary number of testimonials, speaking to the radiant love and relationship Pauline was engaged in all over the world and beyond, through her presence of listening.
-For the Park Avenue Armory Memorial January 2017, hosted by Ione with Claire Chase and Ross Karre of ICE, (International Contemporary Ensemble,) I offered to lead the Tuning Meditation in memory love and gratitude of Pauline.
+For Pauline there were a remarkable number of tributes and memorial events over the course of the first year after.
+This spoke to the radiant love and deep relationships Pauline had engaged in all over the world and beyond, through her presence of listening and her compassion.
+At the Park Avenue Armory Memorial, in January 2017, curated by Ione with Claire Chase and Ross Karre of ICE, I lead Pauline's Tuning Meditation in memory love and honouring.
 The sound of the Tuning Meditation in the architecture of the Armory, with the tone of the day of love and gratitude, sorrow and the joy of life force, is a sound I will never forget.